 Mesh Alignment Issues

 For an internal 2D flow area connection, there should be a breakline that coincides with the 2D flow area connection alignment.
-Breaklines are used to force alignment of the computational cell faces along barriers or other features that can significantly affect the 2D flow.
-In GeoHECRAS, the software automatically makes certain that the 2D mesh aligns with the connection element by automatically inserting a breakline coinciding with the 2D flow area connection alignment.
-This insures that cell faces are aligned perpendicular to the flow going over the structure.
-This prevents flow from leaking through a structure if the 2D cell is large enough that it straddles both the upstream and downstream side of the structure.
+Breaklines are used to force the alignment of the computational cell faces along barriers or other features that can significantly affect the 2D flow.
+GeoHECRAS software automatically verifies that the 2D mesh aligns with the connection element by automatically inserting a breakline coinciding with the 2D flow area connection alignment.
+This ensures that cell faces are aligned perpendicular to the flow going over the structure.
+This prevents flow from leaking through a structure if the 2D cell is large enough that it straddles both the upstream and downstream sides of the structure.